-Europe’s healthcare systems face significant challenges, such as ageing population, an increase in the prevalence of chronic diseases, and budgetary pressures.
-It is also estimated that around one-fifth of healthcare expenditures makes minimal to no contribution to health outcomes for patients.
-Patient health outcomes vary widely within and across healthcare systems, regions, and countries.
-This raises questions around which therapies work best for patients and how improvements in healthcare can lead to better and more sustainable patient outcomes.
-Part of the challenge is to understand and optimize the contribution of the increasing number of data to the improvement of healthcare.
+Europe’s healthcare systems are facing significant challenges.
+An ageing population, a rise in the prevalence of chronic diseases, and budgetary pressures are just some of the most pressing issues.
+Adding to this complexity, patient health outcomes vary widely within and across healthcare systems, regions, and countries.
+In fact, it’s estimated that almost one-fifth of healthcare expenditures makes minimal to no contribution to health outcomes for patients.
+This raises life-impacting questions around which therapies work best for patients and how improvements in healthcare can lead to better and more sustainable patient outcomes.

 Another key factor is a European health data collection landscape that can best be described as an uncoordinated, duplicative and inefficient group of systems.
 Linked to this is yet another challenge: how to engage patients to become more active data owners and contributors to help them become the ultimate beneficiaries of improved outcomes.
 Ensuring their privacy is also critical.